Seashore is a bitmap image editor. The program is open source. If the program is not coöperating, save your work and restart it.

 Sample size

-return to Toolbox Panel
+return to Toolbox Panel image

-12. Gradient (G - same shortcut as Paint Bucket) - lets you create a gradual shift in color (foreground to background) by clicking and dragging.
+Lets you create a gradual shift in color (foreground to background) by clicking and dragging.

-Control - will draw straight vertical lines, horizontal lines or 45º lines.
+Control – will draw straight vertical lines, horizontal lines – or – 45º lines

 Options: